hjwang0086/CS6300-Final-Project/GroupProject/Docs/DesignDocument.md

 - One service is only servable for one user.
 - The application should be run on Android mobile devices.
-- The maximum length of offer list should be fixed depending on the remaining memory size.
-If a user requests to add more jobs and causes memory crash, the oldest jobs should be swapped out.
+- The maximum length of offer list depends on the remaining memory size.

 ### 1.3 System Environment